Transform Your Relationship with Couples Therapy Denver

 On the other hand, more and more couples are recognizing the benefit of engaging in therapy before there is a crisis.
 Even if you believe you and your partner are in a good spot, it’s essential to have strategies in place for when conflict inevitably arises, also known as the “architecture of conflict.”
 Suppose you and your partner are considering taking a big step together—such as getting engaged, having children, or making a significant purchase—or you simply want to ensure you don’t enter into unhealthy communication patterns.
 Couples counseling can be a meaningful way to set your relationship up for success.

-At Sona Collective, we have empathic, experienced therapists on our team who specialize in somatic couples work.
-Whether you are hoping to bolster communication, navigate cyclical issues, or increase intimacy in your relationship, our approach to couples therapy offers both of you a chance to have all of your parts heard and affirmed in your relationship.
+At Sona Collective, our experienced couples therapist specializes in somatic couples work rooted in mindfulness and parts work principles.
+Whether you are hoping to bolster communication, navigate cyclical issues, or increase intimacy in your relationship, our approach to couples therapy offers both of you a chance to feel heard and affirmed in your relationship.

 In a perfect world, our relationships become the container in which we get to work through and resolve our early attachment wounds from childhood.
 Because of this, nearly every partnership has the potential to challenge and trigger each partner.
 It is very easy for us to project unhealed emotional injuries onto our partner—an issue made more complicated by the fact that most of us were not taught how to set boundaries and communicate our needs effectively.
 Whether we mimic the same unhealthy patterns that we observed in our families of origin or are influenced by the media, which normalizes unhealthy relationship behaviors, it can be scary to take real accountability for our role in an interpersonal conflict.